 We’re the third rock from the sun

-Our home, Earth, is the third planet from the sun and the only world known to support an atmosphere with free oxygen, oceans of liquid water on the surface and — the big one — life.
-Earth is one of the four terrestrial planet: Like Mercury, Venus and Mars, it is rocky at the surface.
+Our home, Earth, is the third planet from the sun and the only world known to support an atmosphere of free oxygen, oceans of liquid water on the surface, and the great one life.
+Earth is one of the four planets on earth: like Mercury, Venus and Mars, on the surface it is rocky.

-Keep reading to find out why Earth is not a sphere, even though it is often said to be.
+Keep on reading to find out why Earth isn’t a circle, although it’s sometimes claimed to be.

-Earth is not a perfect sphere.
-As Earth spins, gravity points toward the center of our planet (assuming for explanation’s sake that Earth is a perfect sphere), and a centrifugal force pushes outward.
-But since this gravity-opposing force acts perpendicular to the axis of Earth, and Earth’s axis is tilted, centrifugal force at the equator is not exactly opposed to gravity.
-This imbalance adds up at the equator, where gravity pushes extra masses of water and earth into a bulge, or “spare tire” around our planet.
+No complete sphere is Planet.
+As Earth spins, gravity points towards the center of our planet (assuming that Earth is a perfect sphere for the sake of explanation), and a centrifugal force pushes outward.
+But because this gravity-opposing force acts perpendicular to the Earth’s axis and the Earth’s axis is rotated, centrifugal force is not necessarily opposed to gravity at the equator.
+This imbalance adds up at the equator, where gravity pushes extra water and earth masses into a bulge, or “spare tire” around our planet.

-Continue on to find out how big Earth’s waistline is.
+Continue to find out how high the waistline on Earth is.

-Mother Earth has a generous waistline: At the equator, the circumference of the globe is 24,901 miles (40,075 kilometers).
-Bonus fact: At the equator, you would weigh less than if standing at one of the poles.
+Mother Earth has a generous waistline: The globe’s diameter at the equator is 40,075 kilometers (24,901 miles).
+Bonus fact: You’d weigh less at the equator than if you were standing on one of the poles.

 Earth is on the move

-And, as you’ll learn on the next slide, we’re also racing around the sun at an incredible speed.
+Hence, the point on the equator is going faster.)
+And as you’ll see on the next slide, we’re still speeding around the sun at an amazing pace.

-Researchers calculate the age of the Earth by dating both the oldest rocks on the planet and meteorites that have been discovered on Earth (meteorites and Earth formed at the same time, when the solar system was forming).
-Their findings?
-Earth is about 4.54 billion years old.
+Scientists measure the Earth’s age by dating both the planet’s oldest rocks and the meteorites found on Earth (meteorites and Earth formed simultaneously as the solar system was forming).
+Earth is around 4.54 billion years old according to their results.

-The ground you’re walking on is recycled.
-Earth’s rock cycle transforms igneous rocks to sedimentary rocks to metamorphic rocks and back again.
+The land on which you walk is recycled.
+The rock process of Earth turns igneous rocks into sedimentary rocks into metamorphic rocks, and then once again.

-The cycle isn’t a perfect circle, but the basics work like this: Magma from deep in the Earth emerges and hardens into rock (that’s the igneous part).
-Tectonic processes uplift that rock to the surface, where erosion shaves bits off.
-These tiny fragments get deposited and buried, and the pressure from above compacts them into sedimentary rocks such as sandstone.
-If sedimentary rocks get buried even deeper, they “cook” into metamorphic rocks under lots of pressure and heat.
+The process is not a full loop, but the basics work like this: Magma rises from deep within the Earth and becomes rock (that is the igneous part).
+Tectonic processes uplift the rock to the surface where pieces are shaken off by erosion.
+These tiny fragments are deposited and buried, and compacted into sedimentary rocks such as sandstone by the pressure from above.
+When sedimentary rocks are buried much deeper they “cook” under lots of pressure and heat into metamorphic rocks.

-Along the way, of course, sedimentary rocks can be re-eroded or metamorphic rocks re-uplifted.
-But if metamorphic rocks get caught in a subduction zone where one piece of crust is pushing under another, they may find themselves transformed back into magma.
+Sedimentary rocks may of course be re-eroded along the way orre-upliftedby metamorphic rocks.
+Yet if metamorphic rocks are trapped in a subduction zone where one piece of crust moves under another, they can be transformed back into magma.

 Our moon quakes

-Earth’s moon looks rather dead and inactive.
-But in fact, moonquakes, or “earthquakes” on the moon, keep things just a bit shook up.
-Quakes on the moon are less common and less intense than those that shake Earth.
+Earth’s moon appears quiet and very dead.
+Yet moonquakes, or “earthquakes” on the moon, simply leave things just a little shaken up.
+Moon quakes are less frequent and less powerful than the ones shaking the Earth.

-According to USGS scientists, moonquakes seem to be related to tidal stresses associated with the varying distance between the Earth and moon.
-Moonquakes also tend to occur at great depths, about midway between the lunar surface and its center.
+Moonquakes tend to be linked to tidal stresses associated with the varying distance between the Earth and the moon, according to USGS scientists.
+Moonquakes also appear to occur at great depths, roughly halfway between the lunar surface and its centre.

-As of March 2016, the largest earthquake to shake the United States was a magnitude-9.2 temblor that struck Prince William Sound, Alaska, on Good Friday, March 28, 1964.
-(Photos shows the Four Seasons Apartments in Anchorage, a six-story lift-slab reinforced concrete building, which cracked to the ground during the quake.)
-And the world’s largest earthquake was a magnitude 9.5 in Chile on May 22, 1960, according to the U.S. Geological Survey (USGS).
+The’ worst earthquake’ to shake the United States as of March 2016 was a 9.2-magnitude temblor that struck Prince William Sound, Alaska, on Good Friday, March 28, 1964.
+(Photographs of the Four Seasons Apartments in Anchorage, a six-story reinforced concrete lift-slab building that collapsed to the ground during the quake.)
+And, according to the United States, the world’s biggest earthquake was 9.5 in Chile on May 22, 1960.
+Geological Research (USGS).

 The hottest spot is in Libya

-The fiery award for Earth’s hottest spot goes to El Azizia, Libya, where temperature records from weather stations reveal it hit 136 degrees Fahrenheit (57.8 degrees Celsius) on Sept.
-13, 1922, according to NASA Earth Observatory.
-There have likely been hotter locations beyond the network of weather stations.
-(The image was created from data collected by the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite.)
+The fiery award for the hottest spot on Earth goes to El Azizia, Libya, where weather station temperature records reveal it hit 136 degrees Fahrenheit (57.8 degrees Celsius) on September 13, 1922, according to NASA Earth Observatory.
+There were probably hotter locations beyond the Weather Stations network.
+(The image was taken from data obtained on NASA’s Aqua satellite by the High Resolution Imaging Spectroradiometer (MODIS)))